What is aging?

 What other initiatives aim to do something about aging?

-A number of organizations either have or continue to materially support the SENS Research Foundation in its work, such as the Thiel Foundation, Methuselah Foundation, Longecity, and a number of other philanthropic foundations with an interest in medical research.
-A broader range of organizations either raise funds for mainstream work aimed at slow aging, encourage greater levels of funding for aging research, or make grants to researchers in the field without any great intent to speed progress towards longer lives.
-You can find links to some of these organizations in the Fight Aging! resources section.
+A number of organizations either have or continue to materially support the SENS Research Foundation in its work, such as the Thiel Foundation, Methuselah Foundation, Longecity, Lifespan.io, LEV Foundation, as well as other philanthropic groups and research institutions with an interest in the treatment of aging as a medical condition.
+A broader range of non-profit organizations either raise funds for mainstream work aimed at slow aging, encourage greater levels of funding for aging research, or make grants to researchers in the field without any great intent to speed progress towards longer lives.

 Why is working to slow aging a bad strategy?